aryemans/ml_project/final.markdown

 ---
 ## Introduction/Background

 Text classification is a supervised learning task to categorize textual data.
 This study focuses on classifying machine learning research abstracts based on the machine learning (ML) model(s)/algorithm(s) used in a research paper.
-Prior work highlights effective models such as **Logistic Regression**, **Naïve Bayes**, and **Random Forest** which, when trained on well-defined textual features provided from pre-processing methods can provide robust classification [1]–[4].
+Prior work highlights effective models such as **Logistic Regression**, **Naive Bayes**, and **Random Forest** which, when trained on well-defined textual features provided from pre-processing methods can provide robust classification [1]–[4].

 To evaluate classification accuracy, this study will test machine learning models on **Abstract** and **Results** sections of research papers sourced from [**Papers with Code**](https://paperswithcode.com/) via their free, public API (we previously used used the **Introduction** and **Conlusion** sections for NLP analysis, but based on feedback from Professor Roozbahani and Richard Koulen, as well as our own analysis into the best sections of the paper to use for classification).
 These sections often summarize the key contributions and methodology of a paper, making them a suitable dataset for classification.
 The objective is to determine the most effective approach for categorizing research papers based on content rather than simple keyword matching.